Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Conclusions

 \section{Conclusions}

-We have given specific definitions of GENERIC integrators that preserve underlying thermodynamic structure.
-In order to construct such integrators, we have presented a framework by splitting a GENERIC system into reversible (Hamiltonian) and irreversible parts, with the former being solved by a symplectic (Verlet) method for which an associated modified Hamiltonian can be obtained by using backward error analysis, and the modified Hamiltonian then being used to adjust the latter.
-Following the framework, two split GENERIC integrators, namely YBABY and mYBABY, have been constructed, both of which are second order and require only one force calculation at each step.
-In particular, in order to identify a modified energy and an associated friction matrix satisfying the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod}, the mYBABY method was proposed by modifying the irreversible part based on the modified Hamiltonian associated with the symplectic integrator used for the reversible part.
-Between the two split GENERIC integrators, we have observed that in order to achieve certain accuracy of both energy conservation and entropy production, mYBABY can use a stepsize that is about twice as large as that of YBABY.
-We also point out that, in the case of the damped harmonic oscillator, it is straightforward to include fourth order terms in the modified energy~\eqref{eq:Energy_mod}, in which case, as demonstrated in Section~\ref{subsec:Modified_Energy}, the corresponding modified energy is the truncated modified energy, up to fourth order, for the mYBABY method whereas it is no longer the truncated modified energy for the YBABY method.
-However, we found that the results were almost indistinguishable for the mYBABY method with different highest order terms.
+We have given specific definitions of GENERIC integrators that preserve the underlying thermodynamic structures.
+In order to construct such integrators, we have presented a framework by splitting a GENERIC system into reversible and irreversible parts.
+The former, which is often degenerate and reduces to a Hamiltonian form on its symplectic leaves, is solved by a symplectic (Verlet) method (with degenerate variables being left unchanged) for which an associated modified Hamiltonian (and subsequently a modified energy) can be obtained by using backward error analysis.
+The modified energy is subsequently used to construct a modified friction matrix associated with the irreversible part in such a way that the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod} is satisfied.
+Following the framework, the mYBABY method has been proposed, which, along with another split GENERIC integrator of the YBABY method, is expected to be second order and typically require only one force calculation at each step.
+Between the two split GENERIC integrators, we have observed that mYBABY clearly outperforms YBABY in all the cases tested, indicating the importance of satisfying the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod}.